 b.
 Land Maps - South Dakota’s land maps are here.

-Leases can be found by searching court deed records, but school districts, who own substantial minerals, usually have to publish terms of the leases they sign, and the prices the State of Texas receives from its mineral lease auctions can be found here.
+Leases can be found by searching court deed records, but school districts, who own substantial minerals, usually have to publish terms of the leases they sign.

 c.
 Land Maps - The Texas General Land Office has an excellent, interactive GLO map that is good for locating the block and section on land, as well as providing a general idea where land is located.
 More data is being moved on this map on a regular basis.
-There is also information on land grants and leases on state mineral-classified land.
-Geology of the Permian Basin, with maps, is described in this paper.
+There is also information on land grants and leases on state mineral-classified land by clicking on a particular section within the map.

 g.
 Unclaimed Property - An easy search for unclaimed property can be done at ClaimitTexas.org.